-During the great war Morgana used her magic to pierce the veil between the worlds and channel demonic power in a number of ways.
-She used it create special armour and weapons for her knights, in addition to summoning demons into the world to do her bidding.
+During the great war, Morgana used her magic to pierce the veil between the worlds and channel demonic power in a number of ways.
+She used it create special armor and weapons for her knights, as well as summon demons into the world to do her bidding.
 But this was only the beginning of her work.
-At the height of her power, Morgana created a bridge between the worlds, allowing favoured demons free access to Albion.
-By controlling the bridge, she became the ultimate gatekeeper, exchanging time in our world for favours, binding every demon that used it to her will.
+At the height of her power, Morgana created a bridge between the worlds, allowing favored demons free access to Albion.
+By controlling the bridge, she became the ultimate gatekeeper, exchanging time in our world for favors, binding every demon that used it to her will.

-Merlin’s ritual changed all that.
-The mists descended and the bridge crumbled away.
-Every demon was thrown back through the hell gates and the splits in the veil sealed shut.
-When the dust settled, Morgana was gone, dragged into hell by the very demons she’d called and most of her followers had been slain by the magical energies of the ritual.
-Indeed, the ritual sought them out, ripping the demonic magic from their clothes and from their very blood.
+Merlyn’s ritual changed all that.
+As the mists descended and the bridge crumbled away, every demon was thrown back through the hellgates and the splits in the veil sealed shut.
+When the dust settled, Morgana was gone, dragged into hell by the very demons she’d summoned.
+Most of her followers had been slain by the magical energies of the ritual: indeed, the ritual sought them out, ripping the demonic magic from their clothes and from their very blood.
 Needless to say, it was a terrible way to die and some claim that the screams of those taken by the ritual still echo in the darkest valleys of Albion.

 Very slowly, they began to piece together something of what was lost while, on the other side of the veil, the demons were listening, ready, hoping for another chance to cross the realms.

 For many years, their efforts were frustrated.
 The Disciples that remained were an impoverished shadow of what had come before and the mists that shrouded Albion were a further barrier.
 But they persevered, practicing the arts they knew and experimenting in the areas they did not.